-The UPM PhD Program in Software, Systems and Computing, which complies with the provisions of Royal Decree 99/2011 (amended by Royal Decree 534/2013), is the result of the merger of two official PhD programs, accredited according to the provisions of Royal Decree 1393/2007, namely, the PhD in Software and Systems and the PhD in Advanced Computing for Science and Engineering.
-Both are accredited PhD programs awarded an Excellence Mention by the Ministry of Education (PhD in Advanced Computing for Science and Engineering, MEE2011-0063; and PhD in Software and Systems, MEE2011-0242).
+The UPM PhD Programme in Software, Systems and Computing, which complies with the provisions of Royal Decree 99/2011 (amended by other Royal Decrees), is the result of a merger between two official PhD programmes, namely, the PhD in Software and Systems and the PhD in Advanced Computing for Science and Engineering.
+Both were accredited PhD programmes awarded a Mention of Excellence from the Ministry of Education (PhD in Advanced Computing for Science and Engineering, MEE2011-0063, and PhD in Software and Systems, MEE2011-0242).

-The figure illustrates the PhD in Software, Systems and Computing Program structure.
-The regular period of PhD thesis development lasts three years, during which the candidate will be primarily concerned with thesis development.
-During the first two years, however, students are required to engage in the formative research activities, such as scientific seminars and cross-curricular training seminars (management of bibliography, writing of scientific-technical documents, industrial property...), proposed by the PhD program in order to acquire all the necessary competences.
+The figure illustrates the PhD in Software, Systems and Computing Programme's structure.
+The regular period for PhD thesis development lasts three years, during which time the candidate will be primarily concerned with thesis development.
+During the first two years, however, students are required to engage in the formative research activities, such as scientific seminars and cross-curricular training seminars (bibliography management, writing scientific-technical documents, industrial property, etc.) that are proposed by the PhD programme in order to acquire all the necessary competences.

-The maximum duration of the regular period for part-time students admitted by the committee is five years from admission to the program to submission of their PhD thesis.
-Part-time students may be granted an extension of two more years, which could exceptionally by extended by an additional year.
+The maximum duration of the regular period for part-time students admitted by the committee is five years from admission to the programme to submission of their PhD thesis.
+Part-time students may be granted an extension of two more years, which could be exceptionally extended for an additional year.